hailin-du/Path-to-Data-Science/Chapter 8 Notes.md

 Python will first receive the argument and store that into `size`, and put the rest into a tuple named `toppings`
 * First is `size`, then is `toppings`

-## 8.5.2 Use Any Amount of Arguments with Key-Word
+## 8.5.2 Use Key-Word Association With Arbitrary Numbers of Arguments You Want
-Sometimes, a function needs to receive any amount of arguments without knowing what kind of elements will be passed
+Sometimes, a function needs to receive arbitrary numbers of arguments without knowing what kind of elements will be passed
-* Under this condition, we can define the function to receive any amount of key-value paired element (no matter how many amounts being passed)
+* Under this condition, we can define the function to receive arbitrary numbers of key-value paired elements (no matter how many of them being passed)
 * For example, creating a user profile - you know that you will receive user's info, but not knowing what kind of info you will be receiving

-Below is the code show the `build_profile()` function to receive first and last name, and any amount of key-word arguments
+Below is the code show the `build_profile()` function to receive first and last name, and arbitrary numbers of key-word arguments

 ```python
 def build_profile(first, last, **user_info):